maggoatt/maggoatt/README.md

  - 🎋 exploring the potential of ML domain adaptation and neural classification with graph neural networks @ UCI CNClab

  - 🪷 drafting design and utility patents for software & consumer tech inventions @ Esplin & Associates

+ - 🌱 experimenting with Spark machine learning models in computer vision applications. :P

- - 🍀 developing (full-stack) to augment your brain :)
+ - 🍀 developing (full-stack) to augment your brain. :)

  <h5>Historically:</h5>